InsightRX/vpc_and_rwd_pmVPC/README.md

 ## How to run the examples in this repo

 - unzip `data/data.zip`, extract the data files in that folder.
-- if interested in the NONMEM workflow, open the R script `R/example_poster_nonmem.R`.
+- if interested in the NONMEM workflow, open the R script `R/example_poster_nonmem.R` (or `R/example_poster_nonmem_nodep.R` for a version that doesn't require any package dependencies other than `vpc`).
 Then just follow along with the script.
 At two points, NONMEM has to be invoked.
 Make sure to update the path to your NONMEM, or just run the listed models manually.
 If you don't have NONMEM installed, you can also just unzip `nm_output.zip`.
 This will give you the `etatab1`, `simtab1`, and `simtab1_pm` that you will need.
 - if intrested in the FeRx workflow, open the R script `R/example_poster_ferx`.

 Please open an Issue in this repo if something is unclear or you think something is broken or missing.